phuvf/oscpoint/README.md

 Using the ribbon tab you can:

-- Globally disable OSCPoint
+- Enable and disable OSC actions and feedbacks.
-*Using this leaves the add-in running, but it will no longer react to incoming OSC actions, or emit OSC feedback.*
 - Configure the local port for incoming OSC messages - default `35551`
 - Configure the remote host and port for outgoing OSC messages - default `127.0.0.1` and `35550`